 3. results and discussion

-3.1 survival rate (SR)
+3.1 Survival rate (SR)

-Based on the results of the Analysis of Variance (ANOVA) test, the attempt to enhance the immune system of vannamei shrimp (Litopenaeus vannamei) by adding moringa leaf powder to the feed showed a significant difference (p < 0.05) in survival rate.
+Based on the results of the Analysis of Variance (ANOVA) test, the attempt to enhance the immune system of vannamei shrimp (Litopenaeus vannamei) by adding moringa leaf powder (MLP) to the feed showed a significant difference (p < 0.05) in survival rate.
 Therefore, Duncan's post-hoc test was conducted.
 The results indicated that treatment P1 (positive control) was significantly different from treatments P3 (2%), P4 (4%), and P5 (6%), but not significantly different from P2 (negative control).
 The highest survival rate was found in treatment P5 (6%) at 85%, while the lowest was in treatment P1 (positive control) at 64%.

 Figure 1.
 Survival Rate (SR)